 While this option might seem obvious, it may be time to take another look at the public transportation that serves your home airport.
 In fact, public transit can sometimes be less expensive and faster than driving.

 For example, I’ve stopped asking for rides to Denver International, my home airport, as the road connecting it to the city usually becomes clogged with traffic.
 Also, it’s been years since I’ve parked there.
 Instead, I take Denver’s A Line commuter rail from my home’s nearest station at 80 miles per hour, in 20 minutes.
 At $10.50, it’s a little pricey, but the ticket is good for the whole system for an entire day.
 Seniors are half price and travelers under 19 are free, which makes the cost for my family quite reasonable compared to driving and parking.
-It’s much more secure, too, as there’s been a rash of vehicle thefts at our airport this year.
+It’s much more secure, too, as there’s been a

 Also, make sure to take a moment to look into the public transportation available at your destination, too.
 Other cities have much lower airport train fares like Atlanta ($2.50), Washington, D.C. (maximum $6 to Reagan National or Dulles) and New York ($2.90 to LaGuardia, including the connecting bus).
 I’ve also taken very low-priced buses to and from the airport in cities like Austin ($1.25), Charlotte ($2.20), Nashville ($2.00) and New Orleans ($1.50).
-When I have a few extra minutes in my schedule, it’s very easy to save $30 - $50 each way by taking a bus or train instead of a taxi or shared ride.
+When I have a few extra minutes in my schedule, it’s very easy to save $30 - $50 each way by taking a bus or train instead of a taxi or shared rid

 Recommended Travel Credit Cards